High Availability Mount Issues

 Troubleshooting a Failed Status

-Check that the authentication credentials on the remote system have the correct access permissions for remote folder paths, including the path for the canary file.
+Verify that the remote system is online and available.
+Check that the Remote Server's authentication credentials and connection settings are correct, and that those credentials have the access permissions needed for the remote folder paths, including the path for the canary file.
+The canary file path must be readable and writable by those credentials.

 Troubleshooting a Desynced Status